heineman/algorithms-nutshell-2ed/Blogs/src/algs/blog/multithread/unix/README.txt

+If this directory is properly placed relative to the ADK installation, then you should be able to build without any changes.

-Once you download this month's code, you will need to modify the Makefile to properly set ADK_ROOT to the directory where you have installed the ADK.
+However, if you have the ADK code in a different directory, then you will need to properly set ADK_ROOT to the directory where you have installed the ADK.
 To run the trials in trials.sh you will need to also set the ADK_ROOT appropriately.